LeoCh01/Quol/README.md

 This project is a desktop application built using **PySide6**, designed to serve as a versatile helper tool for Windows.
 The tool provides an intuitive and user-friendly interface to perform a variety of tasks and enhance productivity.

+## Installation

+1. **Extract the ZIP file:**

+- Download the `windows-helper.zip` file from the repository.
+- Extract the contents to your desired location on your computer.

+2. **Run the Application:**

+- Navigate to the extracted folder.
+- Double-click on `windows-helper.exe` to launch the application.

 ## Features

 - **Color Picker:** Select and copy HEX color values on your screen.